MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/store-manifest-schema-portal.md

 ## Purpose

-StoreManifest.xml is an optional configuration file that may be included in packages submitted to the Windows Store.
-Its purpose is to enable features, such as declaring your app as a Windows Store device app, that the AppxManifest.xml file does not cover.
+StoreManifest.xml is an optional configuration file that may be included in packages submitted to the Microsoft Store.
+Its purpose is to enable features, such as declaring your app as a Microsoft Store device app, that the AppxManifest.xml file does not cover.
 StoreManifest.xml is submitted with the app package and must be in the root folder of your app's main project.

 ## In this section